kylegilman/video-embed-thumbnail-generator/readme.txt

 * Renamed 'controlbar' option to 'controls' and 'mute' to 'muted' to match HTML5 terms.
 * Improved bulk processing of videos using the "Generate thumbnails" or "Encode videos" buttons from the FFMPEG Settings tab.
 * Added pause/resume control to video encode queue.
+* Added automatic localization for Video.js player elements.
+* Fixed bugs related to saving thumbnails with existing filenames and large thumbnails that are automatically scaled down and renamed by WordPress's large image resizing introduced in WordPress version 5.3.
 * Fixed bugs that prevented clearing encode queue in non-multisite environments.
 * Fixed bug that added videos to encode queue even if there was nothing to encode.